Volunteering is not only your chance to give something back to communities, but you can also:

 This organisation and it's partners are not an exhaustive list and are for information only.
 It does not denote endorsement by the University.

 Also take a look at our working abroad page for more information and resources about working overseas.

-Our taking a year out pages contain useful links and a list of questions to ask organisations who arrange work opportunities abroad.
+Our taking time out page contains useful links and a list of questions to ask organisations who arrange work opportunities abroad.

 MyCareer, our vacancy service, also advertises some opportunities to volunteer overseas.

 The UK Foreign and Commonwealth Office has recently introduced new official Travel Advice to warn prospective volunteers and visitors about the unintended consequences of orphanage tourism and volunteering.